 Professor Christopher Insole

 My work is concerned with the relationship between fundamental metaphysical and doctrinal commitments, and patterns of thought in meta-ethics and practical reasoning.
 This interest underlies my recent work on the role of theology within Kant’s metaphysics, epistemology and ethics, as well as previous publications on realism and anti-realism, the relationship between theology and political liberalism, and the place of natural law language in the work of Edmund Burke.

-My recent book, Kant and the Creation of Freedom: a Theological Problem (Oxford: Oxford University Press, 2013; 2015 in paperback), and The Intolerable God: Kant's Theological Journey (Grand Rapids: William B. Eerdmans Publishing Co., 2016) show that important features of Kant's philosophy were forged out of difficulties he had in reconciling his belief in God as creator with the concept of human freedom.
+My recent books, Kant and the Creation of Freedom: a Theological Problem (Oxford: Oxford University Press, 2013; 2015 in paperback), and The Intolerable God: Kant's Theological Journey (Grand Rapids: William B. Eerdmans Publishing Co., 2016) show that important features of Kant's philosophy were forged out of difficulties he had in reconciling his belief in God as creator with the concept of human freedom.
 For full details, see the following: